Challenge yourself and push your limits in one of America’s wildest, most remote environments.

 Over one million acres in size, the BWCAW extends nearly 150 miles along the Canadian border.
 With over 1,200 miles of canoe routes, nearly 2,200 designated campsites and more than 1,000 lakes and streams, the BWCAW is an amazing place to experience the wilderness.

 The BWCAW contains portage-linked lakes and streams, interspersed with islands, forests and crags.
 It has no piped water, prepared shelters or signs to point the way.
-Within these borders students can canoe, portage and camp in the spirit of the French-Canadian Voyageurs of 200 years ago.
+Within these borders you can canoe, portage and camp as the native peoples and French-Canadian Voyageurs did before you.
 The Boundary Waters' 1,200 miles of paddling routes offer outstanding opportunities for solitude, remoteness, teamwork, adventure and challenge.
+These regions are the ancestral lands of the Anishinabewaki ᐊᓂᔑᓈᐯᐗᑭ and Očeti Šakówiŋ (Sioux) nations.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.